How to Rekindle a Marriage After a Baby

 Quality Communication and Marital Friendship Teach Your Children Well.

 The degree of marital satisfaction enjoyed by a young couple flows from the quality of their marital communication.

 And marital communication is a teachable skill.

 Essentially, the old chestnut of “happy wife, happy life” has been confirmed.
 Gottman succinctly noted that “happy marriages make for happy parents.”
-Gottman’s also went on to observe that “generally it is the happier couples who move on to become parents.”
+Gottman also went on to observe that “generally it is the happier couples who move on to become parents.”

-And the emotional connection established by mom and dad shape how children develop over time.
+And the emotional connection established by mom and dad shapes how children develop over time.
 Your Marital Friendship, (or lack thereof), will echo through time and shape how your children respond to you and others as they grow.

 “Much of today’s popular advice to parents ignores emotion,” says Dr. Gottman.
-“Instead it relies on child-rearing theories that address children’s misbehavior but disregards the feelings that underlie that misbehavior.
+“Instead, it relies on child-rearing theories that address children’s misbehavior but disregards the feelings that underlie that misbehavior.
 The ultimate goal of raising children should not be simply to have an obedient and compliant child.
 Most parents hope for much more for their children.”

-The most significant takeaway from this research is that when as a young couple nurtures and develops their Friendship System, they are already well on their way to minimizing the exposure of their unborn children to destructive marital conflict.
+The most significant takeaway from this research is that when a young couple nurtures and develops their Friendship System, they are already well on their way to minimizing the exposure of their unborn children to destructive marital conflict.

 The answer to how to rekindle a marriage after a baby is to work on your Marital Friendship.
 And that friendship serves and shapes your family’s future as well.